 Exhibition: October - November 2016.

-Liane Rossler (Sydney) is artist, designer, curator and creative adviser for issues relating to design and the environment.
+Liane Rossler (Sydney) is artist, designer, curator and creative advisor for issues relating to design and the environment.
 She develops collaborative, socially engaged projects for diverse audiences alongside her emerging solo ceramics practice.
 Her work is focused on a clever and beautiful sustainable design practice, with an emphasis on community and creative cultural engagement.

 ABOUT THE WORK